Evelyn-Wood baronets: Wood baronets, of Hatherley House (1837)

-The heir apparent is the 9th Baronet's only son, Martin Wood (born 1963).
+The heir apparent is the 9th Baronet's only son, Martin Evelyn-Wood (born 1963).

 Extended family

 William Wood, 1st Baron Hatherley, Lord High Chancellor of Great Britain from 1868 to 1872, was the second son of the first Baronet while Field Marshal Sir Evelyn Wood was the fifth son of the second Baronet.
 Also, Katharine O'Shea, known for her relationship with Charles Stewart Parnell, was the daughter of the second Baronet.
 The theosophist and political activist Annie Besant (born Annie Wood), was the great-granddaughter of the 1st Baronet's father.